GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 To view your app, open the URL in your browser.

-### Expose Elasticsearch & Kibana services (optional)
+### (Optional) Make the Elasticsearch and Kibana services externally available

 By default, the application does not have an external IP.
-Run the following command to expose an external IP for Elasticsearch service:
+To expose an external IP for Elasticsearch service, run the following command:

 ```
 kubectl patch svc "$APP_INSTANCE_NAME-elasticsearch-svc" \